ckxng/avbooth-docs/README.md

 ### VBS

 VBS is reset each year.
+Uses simple as a baseline, then customize from there.

 ## Inputs and Mixing